Black Mesa (video game): Initial efforts (2005–2012)

 With the release of Half-Life 2 in 2004, Valve re-released several of its previous titles, ported to their new Source game engine, including the critically acclaimed 1998 game Half-Life as Half-Life: Source.
 The Source engine is graphically more advanced than the GoldSrc engine used for the original games.
 Half-Life: Source features the Havok physics engine and improved effects for water and lighting.
 The level architecture, textures, and models of the game, however, remained unchanged.
 Half-Life: Source was met with mixed reviews.
 IGN liked the new user interface and other technical features, but noted that it did not receive as many improvements as Valve's other Source engine ports.
 GameSpy said that while it was a "fun little bonus", it was "certainly not the major graphical upgrade some people thought it might be".
 Valve's managing director Gabe Newell is quoted as saying that a complete Source remake of Half-Life by its fans was "not only possible…but inevitable".

 Black Mesa began as the combination of two independent volunteer projects, each aiming to completely recreate Half-Life using Source.
-The Leakfree modification was announced in September 2004.
-The Half-Life: Source Overhaul Project was announced one month later.
+The mod Leakfree was announced in September 2004, and the Half-Life: Source Overhaul Project was announced one month later.
 After realizing their similar goals, project leaders for both teams decided to combine their efforts; they formed a new 13-person team under the name Black Mesa: Source.
 The "Source" in the project's title was later dropped when Valve asked the team to remove it in order to "stem confusion over whether or not [it was] an endorsed or official product", which at the time it was not.
 Eventually, the team rebranded itself as the Crowbar Collective.
 Most of the team was distributed across the world and used online collaboration to work remotely, with some limited in-person meetings.